-This scenario considers the combined effect of business volumes underperforming the plan by 10% and loss ratios being higher than plan in both 2022 and 2023.
+This scenario considers the combined effect of business volumes underperforming the plan by 10% and loss ratios being higher than plan in 2024, 2025 and 2026.
 Such a scenario could be consistent with the present weakness of the global economy overlaid with hypothetical higher rates of claims for some of Fortegra's product lines.